 Pay-for-performance plans reward employees based on their productivity.
 Many companies partially or fully tie employee wages to their performance.
 Implementing pay-for-performance policies in business offers advantages and disadvantages to companies and employees.
-Management and workers should understand the pros and cons of pay-for-performance plans to decide if the pay structure is right for them.
+Management and workers should understand the pay-for-performance pros and cons to decide if the pay structure is right for them.

 Companies operating with a pay-for-performance policy experience a decrease in the need for employee supervision.
 Employees show initiative because they know their work output is directly linked to their pay.
-Companies can function with fewer supervisors, which saves them money in overhead cost.
-Some businesses find pay-for-performance plans advantageous because the policies usually result in an increase in productivity, which helps them increase profits
+When workers meet or exceed their goals, the company benefits from their hard work.

 Video of the Day

-A disadvantage of pay-for-performance policies is that they can create contention among employees.
-A worker sometimes feels as though a manager shows favoritism to certain employees to help them achieve bonuses and higher salaries.
+Performance based pay disadvantages include the possibility of contention among employees.
 Employees who are not earning bonuses can show jealousy toward those who are earning performance bonuses.
 Jealousy and contention create hostile work environments, which can reduce productivity.

 Less Employee Input